Leader of Blue Valley mobile home park fights trucking terminal

 Blue Valley Mobile Home Park, a community of about 900 people in Boise’s far southeast corner, was annexed into the city in 2014.
 But when it came to city elections, Blue Valley voters were disenfranchised.

-A clerical error kept about 150 voters off the city voting rolls in the 2015 city election and 190 in the 2017 election, according to county Elections Director, even though property owners were paying city taxes by then.
+A clerical error kept about 150 voters off the city voting rolls in the 2015 city election and 190 in the 2017 election, according to a county elections official, even though property owners were paying city taxes by then.

-Voters in Blue Valley were added to city rolls in June, Levine said Wednesday, after Blue Valley residents realized what had happened and complained.
+Voters in Blue Valley were added to city rolls in June, Elections Director David Levine said Wednesday, after Blue Valley residents realized what had happened and complained.
 He said officials are looking into how the problem occurred and who is responsible.

 One resident, Jennifer Wiley, told the Statesman that she went to her polling place to vote in the 2015 mayoral race just to be turned away.

 An Idaho Statesman reporter who reviewed voting rolls was unable to find a single Blue Valley address on more than a hundred pages of voting rolls for November city elections in those years — the first two elections in which Blue Valley residents should have been able to vote.